- About Us

 - Get Involved

-The conservation interns will be part of an exciting journey of groundbreaking efforts to culminate with the opening of the new National Museum of African American History and Culture (NMAAHC) on the National Mall in 2015.
-As the Smithsonian's 19th and newest museum, and the first "green" museum, the NMAAHC is committed to presenting a compelling history of our country through the lens of the African American experience.
-Researching, collecting, documenting and conserving thousands of objects, documents, photographs, works of art, garments, musical instruments, and oral histories will be an integral part of the internship experience.
-In addition, the interns will also support some related administrative duties.
+The Conservation Interns are part of the exciting and groundbreaking journey to culminate with the opening of the new National Museum of African American History and Culture (NMAAHC) on the National Mall in 2016.
+As the Smithsonian’s 19th and newest museum, and the first ‘green’ museum, the NMAAHC is committed to presenting a compelling history of our country through the lens of African American experience.
+Researching, documenting, conserving, and preparing objects for exhibit are an integral part of the internship experience.

 The Smithsonian Institution welcomes the opportunity to work cooperatively with schools seeking to grant academic credit for internships.
 Applicants are encouraged to initiate arrangements for credit with their college or university.
 The Smithsonian does not grant academic credit.